Agent

 • Help user to do professional translation between two languages, user can describe the translation task in natural language, agent will not only do the translation but also evaluate the translation quality, if the quality is not good enough, agent will iterate the translation process until the quality is good enough.

-ReByte Tool Builder
+ReByte Agent Builder

-Build a Tool?
+Build a Agent?

 Runnable Action

-• Tool is a piece of sequential actions that can be executed on the LLM serverless runtime.
+• Agent is a piece of sequential actions that can be executed on the LLM serverless runtime.
 It is the core building block of ReByte, and the main way for end users to create their own tools.
 ReByte provides a GUI builder for end users to create/edit their own LLM tools.
 ReByte provides a list of pre-built actions for common use cases, also private SDK for software engineer to build their own actions, and seamlessly integrate with the agent builder.
 Pre-built actions include:

 • LLM Actions